ResonantDevotion/MyFEWDPortfolioRSW/README.md

 # MyFEWDPortfolioRSW
-A portfolio showcasing all of what I have learnt in Front End Web Development.
+A portfolio showcasing my html and css skills.

 ## Description
 This portfolio was created to showcase my learnings and skills that I built up from my FEWD course.
 This is so that I can show potential employers a tangible demonstration of my skills.
 It is also a work in progress that I will add to as I develop my skills, so I will also have a version control platform of my progress.
-At this current point 20/12/22, I have added HTML, CSS, flex and grid boxes and am working on webpage responsiveness.
+At this current point 18/03/23, I have added HTML, CSS, flex and grid boxes and am working on webpage responsiveness.
 It is the first time I have built a website from scratch and have also been experimenting with color combinations and aesthetic.

 ## Acceptance Criteria